shoeffner/mthesis/src/future_work.md

 do not recognize occluded faces, especially if occluded by shades or if only have of the face is visible.
-Of course, it is a little bit of a definition issue and depends on the question if one wants to detect occluded faces or not, but in general this is still not resolved.
+Of course, it is a little bit of a definition issue and depends on the question if one wants to detect occluded faces or not, but in general, this is still not resolved.
 And even if only non-occluded faces should be detected, tilted faces also still pose challenges.
 Thus improving on face detections is still an interesting task.
 Of course, for eye tracking in lab conditions the current detectors work well enough, even exceeding their